ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   * The distribution used to sample the duration a test takes to be administered.
   * The distribution used to sample the duration a test result takes to be delivered.
   * The parameters to determine the probability of being exposed through an interaction.
-  * Proportion of population randomly infected per day.
+  * Proportion of population randomly infected per timestep.

  <img src="diseaseSettings.png" alt="Contacts File" width="400">